paulwib/gulp-ssg/README.md

 * `file.data.sectionUrl`
 * `file.data.section`
 * `file.data.website`
+* `file.data.website.map`

-The `file.data.website` is the original passed in `website` object with an additional `index` property that represents a full tree map of the site, which looks like:
+The `file.data.website` is the original passed in `website` object with an additional `map` property that represents a full tree map of the site, which looks like:

 ```javascript